compsigh/framework/02 Leadership structure.md

 Note that outputs don't always need a *unique* set of people; e.g. having a leadership team member both `taking photos at events` and `posting them on Instagram` is reasonable.

+We respect weekends and school breaks/holidays.
+Leadership team members are not expected to put in work during those times (but often do anyway).

 ### President

 The only explicitly defined position in compsigh leadership is President of the club.
 The President's roles & responsibilities are to: